History of the Jews in Morocco: Under the Almoravids

 The Almoravid dynasty (المرابطون) was an imperial Berber Muslim dynasty originating in the Sahara whose empire eventually extended from Lisbon and Valencia to Awdaghust and Gao.
 Their religious fervor and fighting capabilities enabled them to establish a formidable empire in the Morocco and Muslim Spain in the 11th and 12th centuries.
 Their theological Islamic zeal is attributed to Yahya ibn Ibrahim, their spiritual leader, as well as to the 'alim (religious scholar) 'Abd Allah ibn Yasin.

 In the Sahara, the Almoravids probably had minimal contact with Jews, though there were Jewish merchant communities in oases and towns.
 As the Almoravids incorporated the cities of Sijilmasa, Awdaghust, and Aghmat, they came to rule over their Jewish communities.
 Yusuf ibn Tashfin imposed high taxes on the Jewish merchant community of Aghmat in 1071, perhaps enforcing a jizya tax.
 Muhammad al-Idrisi also indicates a preference for segregation in Aghmat and Marrakesh under the Almoravids.
 Jewish communities of the western Maghreb maintained ties with Jewish communities in the Christian kingdoms to the North, in the Islamic east, and throughout the Mediterranean.
 Although Jewish populations in Ifriqiya, the western Sahara, and al-Andalus were mostly urban at the time of the Almoravids, the western Maghreb had indigenous Judeo-Berber communities living in small villages.
 It is possible that the Barghawata confederation that the Almoravids fought had a Judeo-Berber background.

-The position of the Jews under Almoravid domination was apparently free of major abuses, though there are reports of increasing social hostility against them – particularly in Fes.
+The position of the Jews under Almoravid domination was apparently free of major abuses, though there are reports of increasing social hostility against them – particularly in Fez.
 Unlike the problems encountered by the Jews during the rule of the Almohads (the Almoravids' successor dynasty), there are not many factual complaints of excesses, coercion, or malice on the part of the authorities toward the Jewish communities.
 It is known, however, that Yusuf Ibn Tashfin forbade Jews living in the capital city Marrakesh.
 It was allowed for them to trade there, but if a Jew was caught in the city during night hours it was punishable by death.

 Under the Almoravids, some Jews prospered (although far more so under Ali III, than under his father Yusuf ibn Tashfin).
 Among those who held the title of "vizier" (وزير) or "nasih" (ناصح) in Almoravid times were the poet and physician Abu Ayyub Solomon ibn al-Mu'allam, Abraham ibn Meïr ibn Kamnial, Abu Isaac ibn Muhajar, and Solomon ibn Farusal.

 From the traditional Iberian historiographical perspective, the Almoravids and Almohads are seen as having disrupted the convivencia of medieval Iberia.